 Corporate Sustainability Assessment

-Each year, over 2'500 of the largest companies in terms of float-adjusted market capitalization from all industries within the S&P Global BMI are invited to participate in RobecoSAM’s Corporate Sustainability Assessment.
+Each year, the 2'500 largest companies within the S&P Global Broad Market IndexSM are invited to participate in RobecoSAM’s Corporate Sustainability Assessment.

 A list of the companies invited which form the starting universe of the Dow Jones Sustainability Index family as well as a timeline for the Annual Corporate Assessment here.